pjssilva/Robot-dance/README.md

 Copyright Paulo J. S. Silva e Luis Gustavo Nonato.
 See the [license file](LICENSE.md).

+# Funding

+This research is supported by CeMEAI/FAPESP, Instituto Serrapilheira, and CNPq.

 ## Please Cite Us

 We provide this code hoping that it will be useful for others.
 Please if you use it, let us